 A participant can contribute 1 to 50 percent of his or her annual compensation, as defined, up to the maximum annual limitations as provided by the Internal Revenue Code ("IRC").
 Participants who have attained age 50 before the end of the Plan year are eligible to make catch-up contributions.
 Participants may also contribute amounts representing distributions from other qualified plans.
 The Plan includes an auto-enrollment provision whereby all newly eligible employees are automatically enrolled in the Plan unless they affirmatively elect not to participate in the Plan.
 Automatically enrolled participants have their deferral rate set at 3% of eligible compensation and their contribution invested in a designated balanced fund until changed by the participant.
-Effective January 1, 2015, the pre-tax contribution of an employee who is contributing less than 7% of the employee's annual compensation, as defined in the plan document, will automatically increase annually in 1% increments until the employee's pre-tax contribution election reaches 7% of annual compensation, provided the employee has not elected to opt-out of the automatic increase feature.
+The pre-tax contribution of an employee who is contributing less than 7% of the employee's annual compensation, as defined in the plan document, automatically increases annually in 1% increments until the employee's pre-tax contribution election reaches 7% of annual compensation, provided the employee has not elected to opt-out of the automatic increase feature.
+Employees with an initial enrollment date between July 2nd and December 31st in a given plan year that have not elected to opt-out of this election will not be subject to this annual increase until the following plan year.

 The Company matches 100% of each participant's contribution up to a maximum of 7% of participant compensation.
 Forfeitures of terminated participants' non-vested accounts are used to reduce employer contributions or to pay Plan expenses.
-Forfeitures reduced employer contributions by approximately \$373,268 in 2016.
-At December 31, 2016 and 2015, forfeited non-vested accounts totaled \$701 and \$1,270, respectively.
+Forfeitures reduced employer contributions by \$764,858 in 2018.
+At December 31, 2018 and 2017, forfeited non-vested accounts totaled \$48,537 and \$591, respectively.